Moguero/Back-Market-technical-assessment/README.md

 I decided to handle this problem in two parts :

 - a first exploratory part where I was working with an interactive Jupyter notebook, which is more handy for plotting and fast experimenting
-- a second part focusing on the production code, where I designed a basic CLI interface
+- a second part focusing on the production code, where I wrote a proper Python script

+Now let's start 🚀

 ## Getting started